microsoft/WhatTheHack/060-Serverless/Coach/Readme.md

 # What The Hack - Serverless - General concepts & how to - Coach Guide

 ## Introduction
-Welcome to the coach's guide for the "Serverless - Gerneral concepts & how to" What The Hack.
+Welcome to the coach's guide for the "Serverless - General concepts & how to" What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 NOTE: If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)